-Students applying only to Augsburg University and Bethany Lutheran must respond to the following question:
+Students applying only to Augsburg University, Bethany Lutheran, and Concordia must respond to the following question:

-Students who wish to apply to Bethany Lutheran, Bethel University, North Central or University of Northwestern–St Paul must respond to the following question instead:
+Students who wish to apply to Bethel University, North Central or University of Northwestern–St Paul must respond to the following question instead:

 - Describe your relationship with Jesus Christ, sharing experiences and/or influences that are contributing to your spiritual development.
 Include specific ways in which you have seen Jesus at work in your life in the past year.
 With this in mind, how do you hope to contribute to the campus community at the college you attend?

 You and your parent(s) must complete the FAFSA at fafsa.ed.gov, starting October 1, to estimate your EFC (Expected Family Contribution) and then submit four important numbers on the online Act Six Financial Summary form.

 Because of the nature of the Act Six scholarship commitment and the desire of the program to select an economically diverse cadre, it is important that we have accurate information regarding each applicant’s financial situation.
 Neither high nor low income levels will make applicants ineligible.
 However, in order to provide an accurate estimate of the actual Act Six award at the time of selection, it is critical that Act Six, partner colleges and each applicant’s family have an accurate estimate of the applicant’s Expected Family Contribution (EFC).